Graph Neural Networks for Multimodal Single-Cell Data Integration: Introduction

-Recently, the advances of graph neural networks (GNNs)~\cite{kipf2016semi,wu2019comprehensive-survey,battaglia2018relational,gilmer2017neural, liu2021graph} pave the way for addressing the aforementioned issues in single-cell data integration.
+Recently, the advances in graph neural networks (GNNs)~\cite{kipf2016semi,wu2020comprehensive,battaglia2018relational,gilmer2017neural,liu2021graph} pave the way for addressing the aforementioned issues in single-cell data integration.
 Specifically, GNNs aggregate information from neighborhoods to update node embeddings iteratively~\cite{gilmer2017neural}.
 Thus, the node embedding can eventually encode high-order structural information through multiple aggregation layers.
-In addition, GNNs smooth the features by aggregating neighbors' embedding, which provides an extra denoising mechanism~\cite{ma2021unified}.
+In addition, GNNs smooth the features by aggregating neighbors' embedding and also filter the eigen-values of graph Laplacian, which provides an extra denoising mechanism~\cite{ma2021unified}.
 Hence, by modeling the interactions between cells and their features as a graph, we can adopt GNNs to exploit the structural information and tackle the limitations of previous techniques for single-cell data integration.
 With the constructed graph, we can readily incorporate external knowledge (e.g., interactions between genes) into the graph to serve as additional structural information.
 Moreover, it enables a transductive learning paradigm with GNNs to gain additional semi-supervised signals to enhance representation learning.